Edwyn Collins

-Edwyn Stephen Collins (born 23 August 1959) is a Scottish musician, producer and record label owner from Edinburgh, Scotland.
+Edwyn Stephen Collins (born 23 August 1959) is a Scottish musician, producer and record label owner.
 Collins was the lead singer for the 1980s post-punk band Orange Juice, which he co-founded.
 After the group split in 1985, Collins started a solo career.
-His 1995 single "A Girl Like You" was a worldwide hit.
+His 1994 single "A Girl Like You" was a worldwide hit.

 In February 2005, Collins was hospitalised after two cerebral haemorrhages which resulted in aphasia, and he needed months to recover.
 He resumed his musical career in 2007.
 A documentary film on his recovery, The Possibilities Are Endless, was released in 2014.

 Collins was the co-founder of the indie record label Postcard Records and co-founded a second label, Analogue Enhanced Digital, in 2011.
 Collins has also worked as an illustrator, television actor, television producer and record producer.
 He won an Ivor Novello Award, the Ivor Inspiration Award, in 2009.

 Early life

 Collins was born in Edinburgh.
 He lived in Dundee from the age of six to 14 after his father got a job as a lecturer at Duncan of Jordanstone College of Art and Design.
 He attended the now-defunct Demonstration School in Park Place, where new educational ideas were tried out by students and teachers from the adjacent teacher training college, before moving to the secondary school, Morgan Academy.